Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Proof of Theorem

 \subsection{Bias of general polynomials}

 While the bias of a multilinear form is roughly characterized by its rank (recall Theorem \ref{thm:SvR}), the situation is more involved for general, non-homogeneous polynomials.

-\begin{remark} While the bias of a polynomial is closely related to the bias of its top-degree component, it generally has little to do with the bias of its lower-degree components.
+\begin{remark} While the bias of a polynomial is closely related to the bias of its top-degree component, it can have little to do with the bias of its lower-degree components.
 For example, consider the univariate polynomial $x^2+x$, over $\F_p$ with $p>2$.
 We have